andrese52/epp_workshop_web/content/morning/unix_essentials.md

 ```

 Then, ultimately I want you to create a for loop that will execute the following on both *Asperillus* genomes:
 1. Print the file name.
 2. Print the number of fasta sequences followed by the word 'sequences'.
 3. Print all the fasta headers.

-My heart is soft... soft like room-temperature butter...
+My heart is soft... soft like a fungal mycelia, or room-temperature butter...
 Here goes the answer:

 ```
 A_flavus_NRRL_3357_chromosomes.fasta